FelixLusseau/OPM-Bot/README.md

 ## Features

-Commands list :
+- Commands list :
   - `/ffhelp` : Shows the help menu
   - `/ffattacks` : Shows the remaining attacks of the day and can ping remaining players
   - `/ffavg` : Shows the average war points of the players sending an Excel spreadsheet
   - `/ffgethours` : Shows the hours of the daily reports and resets
+  - `/ffgetrotates` : Shows the rotations of the players between the clans
   - `/ffmembers` : Shows the members of the clan
   - `/ffopponents` : Shows information about the war opponents and their Colosseum history the last 3 seasons
   - `/ffrace` : Shows the current war day status (or Colosseum)
   - `/ffresults` : Shows the points of all the war participants
   - `/ffriver` : Shows the current river race (or Colosseum)
   - `/ffreport` : Shows the war report
+  - `/ffrmrotate` : Removes an entry from the rotations
   - `/ffsethours` : Sets the hours for the daily reports and resets
+  - `/ffsetrotates` : Sets the rotations of the players between the clans

-Scheduled war report has been added to the bot !
+- Scheduled war report has been added to the bot !
 It will be sent every day from friday to monday at the reset hour in the clan war channel.
+- Scheduled `/ffrace` and `/ffattacks` with ping has been added to the bot !
+It will be sent every day from friday to monday at 01h00 in the clan war channel.

-Responds a link to the RoyaleAPI player profile when a player tag is sent in the chat where the bot is present.
+- Responds a link to the RoyaleAPI player profile when a player tag is sent in a room where the bot is present.

-Send an Excel spreadsheet with the war results and averages with colors.
+- Send an Excel spreadsheet with the war results and averages with colors.